ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 **D6 ATTRIBUTE**

-1. *Apathetic OFfcialsls:* Whether they don't get paid enough, don't enjoy Blood Bowl or they are just being deliberately difficcult, the officialss at this particular Blood Bowl venue just don't seem all that interested.
+1. *Apathetic Officials:* Whether they don't get paid enough, don't enjoy Blood Bowl or they are just being deliberately difficult, the officials at this particular Blood Bowl venue just don't seem all that interested.
 At the start of each half, each team gains a free Bribe Inducement.
 Note that, if a team does not use its free Bribe during the first half, it will start the second half with two free Bribes.
 2. *Appalling Stands:* There aren't enough seats, there are nails sticking out of every surface and there's a weird smell coming from somewhere.
 There is a very real risk that the fans will start leaving and, even worse, asking for a refund!
 At the end of each drive, both coaches roll a D6 to determine if their fans have started leaving:

 * On a roll of 2+, the fans are willing to put up with the discomfort.